whosonfirst/go-rasterzen/README.md

 -rw-r--r--  1 wof  staff    2793 Jun 12 12:29 ./cache/nextzen/13/1313/3171.json
 -rw-r--r--  1 wof  staff  202508 Jun 12 12:29 ./cache/nextzen/13/1313/3172.json
 ```

+#### Notes

+* As of this writing it is not possible to define custom `RasterzenSVGOptions` with the `rasterd` tiles so everything will be stroked in black and polygons will have a semi-translucent white fill.
+Custom styling is supported in other tools and is in the works for `rasterd`.

 ### rasterzen-seed